Characteristics of goji berries

 Botanical name: Lycium barbarum L. Its scientific name Lycium comes from the Latin "Lykia" or Lycia, an ancient region of Asia Minor, and barbarum means foreign.
 "Foreign Lycia."

-Habitat: The Goji shrub is a plant native to the valleys of the Himalayas.
+The goji shrub is a plant native to the valleys of the Himalayas.
 It can grow up to 4000 meters, and from it has extended throughout Tibet, China, Mongolia, Korea and Japan.

 Flowers, which grow in the axils, are at the end of 1 to 2 cm long stems.
 They appear alone or in inflorescences of small groups (maximum three).
 The calyx consists of four short sepals.
 The corolla shows lavender or purple color, and it consists of 5 petals forming a bell-shaped structure.
 The stamens remain welded to it.